 Our friend Joseph Kurian (Joe) while cleaning up his daughter Meera’s room found a bottle of Cognac.
 He wanted to know how to handle the situation.
 His fear, the usual one with all North American parents of teens – ‘Going against an 18 year old in America is like threading a mine field with no metal detectors.’

 Nikhil said “From where can High-School kids get alcohol?
-Obviously they got to take it from their dad’s bar.
-Else they have to take help of an adult to procure it from a store that calls for money.
+Obviously we got to take it from our dad’s bar.
+Else we have to take help of an adult to procure it from a store that calls for money.
 So the easiest way out is always resorted to by the teens and our parties cannot go ahead without alcohol.”

 “What have you learned?”
 Marina asked.